 Finally, Hong et al. suggest ways that their algorithm is epistemically superior to human observation.
 The key is the latter’s limitations: “human observers may fail to detect behavioral events due to fatigue or flagging attention, miss events that are too quick or too slow, or exhibit inconsistencies between different observers in manually scoring the same videos” (Hong et al. 2015, E5357-E5358).

-We submit that this episode of scientific justification can be illuminated by treating the background information—information which is taken for granted in the use of this technology—as part of the community’s socio-functional foundation.
+We submit that this episode of scientific justification can be illuminated by treating the background information—information which is taken for granted in the use of this technology—as among the research team’s socio-functional foundations.
 Consider the following claims contributing to the justification of this measurement procedure:

 Various video cameras, MATLAB programs, and algorithms designed by other scientists and engineers function as described;